Gabyface910/Gabyface910/README.md

 -->
 I'm a random guy that loves python code.
 I'm still learning but hey, everyone does!
 My main goal in programming is to become like [__Botspot__](https://github.com/Botspot).
 Follow him for cool stuff.
 I use Raspberry Pi and i need to upgrade '-_-

+One of the goals I think GitHub should do is check up on all inactive no-repository accounts, and if nothing is happening, remove them.
+There are so many good names out there!

 Check out my [ErmAI repository](https://github.com/Gabyface910/ErmAI) to integrate AI into your python code effortlessly!

 ### My top repos y'all should check out: